influxdata/telegraf/plugins/parsers/xml/README.md

 If no conversion is performed in the query the field will be of type string.

 **NOTE: Path conversion functions will always succeed even if you convert a text to float!**

+#### field_selection, field_name, field_value

+You can specify a [XPath][xpath] query to select a set of nodes forming the fields of the metric.
+The specified path can be absolute (starting with `/`) or relative to the currently selected node.
+Each node selected by `field_selection` forms a new field within the metric.

+The *name* and the *value* of each field can be specified using the optional `field_name` and `field_value` queries.
+The queries are relative to the selected field if not starting with `/`.
+If not specified the field's *name* defaults to the node name and the field's *value* defaults to the content of the selected field node.
+**NOTE**: `field_name` and `field_value` queries are only evaluated if a `field_selection` is specified.

+Specifying `field_selection` is optional.
+This is an alternative way to specify fields especially for documents where the node names are not known a priori or if there is a large number of fields to be specified.
+These options can also be combined with the field specifications above.

+**NOTE: Path conversion functions will always succeed even if you convert a text to float!**

 ### Examples